Walatta Petros

-Walatta Petros (ወለተ ጴጥሮስ; 1592 – 23 November 1642) was an Ethiopian female saint.
-Her hagiography, The Life-Struggles of Walatta Petros (Gädlä Wälättä P̣əṭros) was written in 1672.
+Walatta Petros (ወለተ ጴጥሮስ; 1592 – 23 November 1642) was an Ethiopian saint.
+Her hagiography, The Life-Struggles of Walatta Petros (Gädlä Wälättä P̣eṭros) was written in 1672.
 She is known for resisting conversion to Roman Catholicism, forming many religious communities, and performing miracles for those seeking asylum from kings.

 Names

 Walatta Petros's name in the Ge'ez script is written as ወለተ ጴጥሮስ.
 It is transliterated into the Latin alphabet in many ways online and scholarship, including the Library of Congress spelling Walata Péṭros and Walatta Pēṭros.
 Her name is a compound name, meaning "Daughter of [St] Peter," and should not be improperly shortened from "Walatta Petros" to "Petros."
 Other spellings are Walata Petros, Wallatta Petros, Wallata Petros, Waleta Petros, Waletta Petros, Walete Petros, Walleta Petros, Welete Petros, Wolata Petros plus Walatta Pétros, Walatta Pietros, Walatta Petrus, and Wälätä P'ét'ros.

 Life

 Early life

 Walatta Petros was born in 1592 into a noble family with hereditary rights to lands in southern Ethiopian Empire.
+Before her birth, it is said that her parents were told that she was fated to become an important and influential religious figure.
 Her father and brothers were officials at court.
 Walatta Petros was married at a young age to Malka Krestos, one of Susenyos's counselors.
 She gave birth to three children who all died in infancy and she decided to become a nun.